mlohajner/nemo_yt-dlp/README.md

 ## Usage

-It's just a copy-paste action.
-Copy a video URL, then "paste" it into a folder.
+Copy a URL, open the directory where you want the content, and use Nemo's context menu to paste it.
+That's it.
 Everything else (reading the clipboard, validating the URL, parsing timestamps, running `yt-dlp`, handling errors, opening the result) happens automatically behind the scene.